UCSB-CS-RACELab/jetty-examples/README.md

 <br>Select File->Open and navigate to to your working directory (where test.html and jqfns.js are) and select test.html
 <br>Click the buttons to run each of the javascript functions (2 for POST and 1 for GET).
 <br>The server will output information in its window when it receives the POSTs and GETs.

+<br>If you change the jqfns.js or test.html files, reload/refresh the test.html window
+<br>If you change the java files, re-compile them with javac and stop/start the App again using the steps above.
+<br>If you get classes/symbols not found -- check that you have the classpath set correctly (see above)
+<br>If you add libraries, put the jar files in the working directory and add them to the end of the CLASSPATH line above after a colon.

 </li><li>You can also use curl to test the server -- note the capitalization in surName (must be exactly this):

 ```